 A core aim of Dhammasara is to provide the space for committed Buddhist women to taste the monastic lifestyle firsthand, and if they wish, to be enabled to undertake the training to become fully ordained nuns, realizing The Goal & Heartwood (Dhammasara) of this Holy Life.

+After completing the 3 months stay, typically we ask the applicant to leave the monastery and go back to lay life before the decision is made.
 If the Bhikkhuni Sangha find them suitable, the candidate will be placed on the Waiting List until a training space becomes available.
-The candidate will be invited to start her Anagarika training following a formal Anagarikaa ceremony.
+Once the space is available, the suitable candidate will be invited to start her Anagarikaa training following a formal Anagarikaa ceremony.

 Life as an Anagarikaa

 Shortly after returning to the monastery, the next step is ordination as an Anagarikaa to take the 8 precepts with shaven head and wearing white monastic robes.
 There is also quite a lot of work involved, supporting the nuns and doing various jobs around the monastery.
 This includes working in the kitchen – organising meals, cleaning and washing up, driving the nuns for appointments, and various gardening jobs.